 The Projection tool achieves all of the above but the following additions and exceptions should be noted:

 - Utilisation data is handled differently to the Trend module for both completed historical and future periods.
 In the scenario where In Service aircraft are detected with no reported utilisation data during a historical period, an attempt is made to estimate and populate missing data using a multi-step algorithm.
 For future periods, the information continues to be extrapolated forward on the same basis.
 For more information on this methodology please see the appropriate sections contained within the Fleets Analyzer User Guide.

 - In Service aircraft are automatically retired via the application of Retirement Assumptions which are shown within the labelled button next to Add/Remove Metrics.
-These rules are applied based on an aircraft reaching specified age, hours and cycles; whatever is projected to occur first.
+(Note: Ctrl+F5 to clear cache if not shown) These rules are applied based on an aircraft reaching specified age, hours and cycles; whatever is projected to occur first.
 Automated retirements are not applied historically to completed periods and only come into force for the remainder of any current period and for all future periods.

 - Base maintenance airframe check events (e.g C-Check) can be forecast using the metrics available for selection under the 'Maintenance Checks' category.